distribuit/dobby/README.md

 # Dobby

->Dobby is loyal and he has good friends.
+>Dobby has no master but he is loyal.
 He does whatever you tell him.
 He has owls to update you on his experiences and thoughts.
-He is smart and you are the master

-Developers
+Team
  - Paulson Vincent
  - Kedarnath Reddy
- - More coming soon...
+ - Kusuma NR
+ - Abhishek Kumar